 The state Legislature should join Governor Cuomo in resisting and rejecting proposals to further increase state taxes on New York’s highest earners, E.J.
 McMahon of the Empire Center testified to the joint legislative fiscal committees today.
 Read More

-The number of six-figure pensions paid to retired New York City education professions has more than quadrupled since 2008, according to data posted today on SeeThroughNY, the Empire Center’s transparency website.
+The number of six-figure pensions paid to retired New York City education professionals has increased more than fivefold in the past decade, according to data posted today on SeeThroughNY, the Empire Center’s transparency website.
 Read More

 Enjoying our work?
 Sign up for email alerts on our latest news and research.